kartik-madhak/PHP-MVC/README.md

   );
   ```

   It is important that you do not name a variable route similar to a static route.
 For example, a route - '/users/home' would conflict with a route - '/users/{userId}'.
 This would cause unpredictable behavior.
-Also note that a get and a post route can have the same name since the request method is different.
+Also note that a get, and a post route can have the same name since the request method is different.

 - This is an example of a typical route that you would declare in a controller: -